MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

   * Scale out operations (increasing `numberOfClusters` with no other changes) places workloads only on new clusters and doesn't affect existing placements.
 * Cluster changes, including:
   * A new cluster becoming eligible can trigger placement if the new cluster meets the placement policy, for example, a `PickAll` policy.
   * A cluster with a placement is removed from the fleet.
-Depending on the policy, the scheduler will attempt to place all affected workloads on remaining clusters without affecting existing placements.
+Depending on the policy, the scheduler attempts to place all affected workloads on remaining clusters without affecting existing placements.

 Resource-only changes (updating the resources or updating the `ResourceSelector` in the `ClusterResourcePlacement` object) roll out gradually in existing placements but do **not** trigger rescheduling of the workload.